Dioscorea bulbifera: Uses

+Some varieties produce edible tubers and are cultivated as a food crop, especially in West Africa.
+The tubers of edible varieties often have a bitter taste, which can be removed by boiling.
+They can then be prepared in the same way as other yams, potatoes, and sweet potatoes.

 Air potato has been used as a folk remedy to treat conjunctivitis, diarrhoea, and dysentery, among other ailments.

 D. bulbifera is highly important to the Tiwi people of Australia, who use it in an important ceremony called kulama.
 During the ceremony, the tubers are ritually cooked, and eaten on the third day.